tdryer/hangups/docs/user_guide.rst

 -------------

 hangups may be configured through both command line arguments and a configuration file.
-See the output of `hangups -h` for details.
+See the output of `hangups -h` for details on using both of these methods.

 Keybindings are specified using `urwid's format`_, for example: `ctrl e` or `shift ctrl e`.
 Some key combinations may be unavailable due to terminal